ksuhartono97/Class-Notes/Exchange/CS4641/4_ensemble_learning.md

 ### SVMs

 Lines separating the groups should be as close to the groups as possible as that is going to lead to the smallest possibility of getting something wrong.
-The distance between the two lines that separate the groups is called the margin, and SVMs want to maximize the margins.
+The distance between the two lines that separate the groups is called the **margin**, and SVMs want to maximize the margins.

+> The margin is the biggest possible line between the points

+The support vectors are always parallel.
+In training an SVM, we are trying to find the margin.

 The notion is a representation made up of support vectors and a margin.

+The margin is a line that is perpendicular and intersects with the points.

+Cannot perfectly split the classes, then use the hinge loss function.

+What about curving lines?
+We need to convert them to a different dimension so that the points are linearly separable.
+This is done by using a distance function to convert the datapoints.
+This is called the **"kernel trick"**, the kernel must act like a distance function, but can in practice be anything, it's on the author to come up with a domain value.

+Generally distance functions are given to you as a default by the library.

+The kernel that is chosen will have a huge impact on the data.

+SVMs cannot learn any features, and the kinds of functions that it can approximate are functions that are linearly separable.

+## Quick review section
+Representation: sort of the blueprint

+Algorithm: the process to construct a house from blueprint given material

+Model: The house

+Cross validation: tool to ensure that the training approach is not limited to a single dataset.

+The bigger the dataset, the more folds you should have, a smaller dataset should have a smaller fold number.